19hours/sg-statutes/Acts/Charities Act.md

 (a) disclose at any time, with reasonable accuracy, the financial position of the charity at that time; and

-(b) enable the governing board members to ensure that, where any statements of accounts are prepared by them under regulations made under section 13, those statements of accounts comply with the requirements of those regulations.
+(b) enable the governing board members to ensure that, where any financial statements are prepared by them under regulations made under section 13, those financial statements comply with the requirements of those regulations.

+[Act 2 of 2018 wef 01/04/2018]

 [34/2010 wef 01/03/2011]